wallarm/product-documentation/include/waf/installation/already-installed-waf-postanalytics-kong.md

     Before installation of the additional node, please ensure its version matches the version of already deployed modules.
 If the deployed module version is [deprecated or will be deprecated soon (`3.2` or lower)][versioning-policy], upgrade all modules to the latest version.

-    To check the installed version of filtering node and postanalytics installed on the same server:
+    To check the version of the filtering node and the postanalytics module deployed on the same server:

     === "Debian"
         ```bash